Fremantle - just 30 minutes from Perth's city centre...

-Just 30 minutes from Perth's city centre, the bustling, dynamic port city of Fremantle has long been renowned for its eclectic mix of arty and alternative types.
+The bustling, dynamic port city of Fremantle has long been renowned for its eclectic mix of arty and alternative types.
 Its streets buzz with the song of buskers, the side walks fill with a wild collection of art and music floats out from trendy cafés and bars.
+Spend a night or two with an excellent selection of accommodation options ranging from friendly backpackers to luxurious hotels.

 - ENJOY a coffee along the 'Cappuccino Strip' or trendy Wray Ave, South Tce and High St.

-- ENJOY fresh fish & chips at the Fishing Boat Harbour.
+- ENJOY fish & chips at the Fishing Boat Harbour and stroll along the boardwalk to Bathers Beach.

 - HOP on board an historic tram ride.